 Contact: Jeanne Marie Olson jeannemarie.olson (at) gmail (dot) com

 If I don’t get back to you that very same day, never fear.
 I have a real job and a busy family, but I will get back to you soon.

-In the meantime, go make a donation to Illinois Raise Your Hand so they can keep doing the great work that they are doing, spending countless hours attending meetings, knocking on doors, analyzing other documents/data, and educating parents about how they can get connected to the work of improving public education in Chicago for all of our kids.
+In the meantime, go make a donation to Illinois Families for Public Schools so they can keep doing the great work that they are doing, spending countless hours attending meetings, knocking on doors, analyzing other documents/data, and educating parents about how they can get connected to the work of improving public education in Chicago for all of our kids.

 And go watch the documentary, American Teacher, produced by the insanely awesome (insane and awesome?)
 Dave Eggers, bestselling author and champion of literacy education and Nínive Calegari, former teacher and co-founder of 826 National.
 Very insightful film.